 FRANCOIS PERON NATIONAL PARK

 Shell Beach remains one of the most iconic attractions of Shark Bay in Western Australia.
-This beautiful beach is over 60 metres long and made up solely of tiny shells up to 10 metres deep!
-No sand at all.
+This beautiful beach is over 60 metres long and made up solely of tiny shells up to 10 metres deep.
+There is no sand at all!
 Only teeny tiny shells.
 How cool is that?
-I think that very!
 Not too far from Shell Beach, there are three campsites with basically no facilities, Eagle Bluff, Fowlers Camp and Whalebone Bay.
 The camping fee is AUD 15 per night per vehicle for up to 4 people.
 To pay for your stay, call or contact Shark Bay World Heritage Discovery & Visitor Centre in person.
 The campsites are accessible with a 2WD vehicle via unsealed roads.
-Enjoy!
+Have fun!

 Hamelin Pool is another interesting place to visit in Shark Bay in Western Australia.
 You will find here stromatolites, one of the oldest evidence of life on Earth, date back 3,5 billion years old.
 Stromatolites are also called “living fossils”.
 It’s been assessed that they grow at a maximum of 0,3 mm per year.
 A boardwalk at Hamelin Pool gives you the opportunity to see the formations from a short distance.
 Stromatolites are extremely rare so make sure to add this place to your itinerary and drop by on your way to Exmouth.